 As a small city with a population of fewer than 100,000 people, Victoria is easy to navigate yet still offers a lot of the amenities you’ll find in larger cities.

 Getting to Victoria BC on Vancouver Island is easy and there are a few ways to do it.

 If you’re staying in Vancouver, you can take one of the beautiful BC Ferries from Vancouver.

 Or you can fly directly to Victoria from a number of Canadian & American cites on a variety of airlines.
 My favourite way to get to Victoria is via seaplane from Vancouver on Harbour Air.

-You can also take the Victoria Clipper from Seattle directly to Victoria.
+You can also take the Victoria Clipper from downtown Seattle directly to Victoria.